DKNazar/dknazar.github.io/auto-exposure.md

 <br><br>
 <h2 align="center">End Notes</h2><hr>

 The idea is very simple, the optimisation of the implementation makes it more complicated but it was a great learning experience in compute shaders.
 This runs extremely fast on PS4 and Xbox One.
+The main draw back in using frame luminance average is it can be dramatically shifted by a few very bright or dark pixels.
+To avoid this we just clamp the accepted luminance values to make sure we do not consider any too extreme values.

 <br><br>